jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-1.md

 <!-- Drop caps please -->

-Music has been a fundamental constant in my life, but the way I've enjoyed the hobby has changed throughout the years.
-In my early childhood, I listened to a mix of my parents' collections: _AC/DC, Bruce Springsteen, Electric Light Orchestra, Macy Gray_; soon, though, I started forming my own tastes and interests informed heavily by movies, TV, games, and radio of that time.
-It was around this time when I started collecting music I enjoyed, and seeking out entirely _new_ music.
+Music has always played a huge role in my life, but the way I've enjoyed it as a hobby has changed over the years.
+In my early childhood, I listened to a mix of my parents' collections: _AC/DC, Bruce Springsteen, Electric Light Orchestra, Macy Gray_; and soon, I started forming my own tastes and interests.
+It was around this time that I started collecting music I enjoyed, and seeking out entirely _new_ music.
 These were the first sparks of _music curation_, a process that would enshrine itself in my daily life for the next 20 years.

 ## Discovery and curation